dxw/playbook/playbook.md

 After the call, you can talk about the candidate with the team if you wish, or just make a decision.
 If you think it's quite likely that they have the skills, experience and personal qualities that we need, you should take them through to an interview.

 ### Interviews
-Candidates who have a successful skype screen will be offered an interview.
+Candidates who have a successful screen will be offered an interview.
 This is an hour long with two members of the team.

 Before going to an interview, make sure you have: